urbanairship/urbanairship-cordova/README.md

 #### Common CocoaPod Installation issues

 Errors related to CocoaPods can be difficult to diagnose, because the `cordova` command line tool will often exit with a status code without providing the necessary context.
-You may run into something like this when attempting to add the plugin to your ios project:
+You may run into something like the following when attempting to add the plugin to your ios project:

 ```
 Installing "urbanairship-cordova" for ios